garethslinn/AUIG/README.md

    ```bash
    npm install
    ```
+   **NOTE: in both root and prerender folder**

 ---

 ## Usage

 ### Start the Development Server
-Run the following command to start the server and watch for changes:
+Run the following command (in the root) to start the server and watch for changes:
 ```bash
 npm start
 ```